SamuelScheit/discord-bot-client/README.md

 ---

-**Discord Bot Client** allows you to use your bot, just like any other user account, except Friends, Groups. **No longer Maintained, only security flaws and critical errors**
+**Discord Bot Client** allows you to use your bot, just like any other user account, except Friends and Groups. **No longer Maintained, only security flaws and critical errors**

 ---
 ![Features](https://s12.directupload.net/images/200907/9m8qldwi.png)